1. Introduction

 As set out in Section 2, Local authorities have a requirement to meet their statutory duties under the Care Act 2014 and together with NHS partners, we are committed to supporting measurable improvements in Provider quality and maintain effective market insight & analysis of market quality.

-The PAMMS tool was originally co-produced with Providers when the South East Regional Local Authorities came together to produce a tool for use that would enable them to consistently measure quality, spend and activity within commissioned services.
+PAMMS: The PAMMS tool was originally co-produced with Providers when the South East Regional Local Authorities came together to produce a tool for use that would enable them to consistently measure quality, spend and activity within commissioned services.
 It is now recognized nationally as a good practice tool, used across many regions and large numbers of local authorities.
 During 2022/23 the South West region piloted the PAMMS QA module (a digital tool enabling local authorities and providers to gather information to meet quality standards consistently) with volunteer providers and working in partnership with provider representatives to prepare for formal adoption.

 1. Assessment, Care Planning & Reviews